acmujica/ud036_StarterCode/README.md

 # Japan's Theaters Now

 A simple website based off Udacity's Full Stack Nanodegree Fresh Tomatoes website.
-Japan's Theaters Now is set-up to show the current playing movies as well as movies being released in the near future.
+Japan's Theaters Now is set up to show the current playing movies as well as movies being released in the near future.
+When a user clicks a poster they will see the trailer if it exists on themoviedb.org API and the storyline of the film.
 The goal is to automate the collection and serving of the movie data as much as possible.

 # Running the webpage

 To run this website download or clone all the contents in this folder.

     git clone REPOSITORY_URL

 To get the current data run API_calls.py from the command line.
 If you allow